OCA/partner-contact/partner_contact_nutrition_allergen/README.rst

 * Go to Contacts
 * Create or select a contact
-* Go to the Nutrition tab to select his allergens
+* Go to the Nutrition tab to select their allergens

 Known issues / Roadmap